sweattep/modern_quotes/README.md

 >If you spend too much time thinking about a thing, you'll never get it done.

+>benign neglect.
+The subject has been too much talked about...

 >Not just leaving Twitter, but the whole show.

 >Any intelligent Internet user deals in plain text.